 Cleaning products are substances used to remove dirt, dust, stains, and other unwanted substances from surfaces.
 They can be made from a variety of ingredients, including water, detergents, solvents, and abrasives.
 Cleaning products are available in a variety of forms, including liquids, powders, sprays, and wipes.

 When choosing cleaning products, it is important to consider the type of surface that needs to be cleaned, the severity of the dirt or stain, and the user’s personal preferences.
 It is also important to read the product label carefully and follow the instructions for use.
+I’ve got lots of great reviews for many of the cleaning products I have used.

 How to use cleaning products